moose/MooseX-Method-Signatures/README.md

     method foo ($bar, $, $baz)

-Sometimes you don't care about some params you're being called with.
+Sometimes you don't care about some parameters you're being called with.
 Just put the bare sigil instead of a full variable name into the signature to avoid an extra lexical variable to be created.